Konica FC-1

 Push the film leader onto the film channel on the lower side.
 4) Push down the back cover and make sure that it is tightly closed.

-5) Cock the film transport lever until it does not move further.
+5) Wind the film transport lever until it does not move further.
 Repeat this action three or four times until the figure "1" appears in the film counter.

 As long as the film transport flicker turns during the course of this action, the film is being transported properly